 For me, these were the most beautiful squares I’ve seen in Lisbon.
 Do you also like to chill and relax on a square during a city trip?

 Want to see more of Lisbon?
 Check out Video: a week in Lisbon.

 Travel guides Lisbon

 During my trips to Lisbon, I used several great travel guides.
 These are my favorites:

 My favorite neighborhood in Lisbon is Alfama and this is also a great place to stay.
 From here you can walk to most of the main highlights in Lisbon.
 There are many restaurants to be found in this area and you can hear the fado music everywhere.
 I usually book my hotel rooms on Booking.com.

 Would you like to stay in an apartment?
 It might be smart to check out Airbnb.
 Have you never booked anything through Airbnb?
 Use this link for a great discount on your first reservation.

-Would you like to explore more cities in Europe?
+Would you like to read more about Portugal?